Skip to main content

 Within your project, you can set up automations to perform the following tasks:

-1. Auto-archive closed issues: You can configure an automation to archive issues that are closed in your project based on a customizable time period.
-Once set up, the automation will move all issues matching the time period to archives.
+1. Auto-archive closed work items: You can configure an automation to archive work items that are closed in your project based on a customizable time period.
+Once set up, the automation will move all work items matching the time period to archives.
+Project archive automation

-2. Auto-close issues: You can configure an automation to close issues that are open in your project based on a customizable time period.
-Once set up, the automation will move all open issues matching the time period to the selected closed state.
+2. Auto-close work items: You can configure an automation to close work items that are open in your project based on a customizable time period.
+Once set up, the automation will move all open work items matching the time period to the selected closed state.
+Project close automation